cdhigh/KindleEar/docs/English/faq.md

 ## How to save new recipe files to the builtin recipe library?
-KindleEar provides a feature to upload recipe files through the web page.
+KindleEar provides a feature to upload recipe files via the web page.
+After Calibre [updated](https://github.com/kovidgoyal/calibre) the recipes, you can simply upload the recipe files you are interested in without the need to redeploy KindleEar.
-However, if you wish to merge recipe files into the built-in library,
+However, if you wish to merge recipe files into the built-in library:
-for example, when a new version of Calibre is released and there may be some updated recipes included, you can merge the recipes as follows:
+1. If you haven't already created a local running environment for KindleEar, first run pip install -r requirements.txt to ensure the scripts run correctly.
-1. Copy the recipe files to the application/recipes directory.
+2. Copy the recipe files to the application/recipes directory.
 There is no need to delete builtin_recipes.zip/builtin_recipes.xml unless you want to create a brand new built-in library containing only the recipes you have selected.
-2. Run tools/archive_builtin_recipes.py.
+3. Run tools/archive_builtin_recipes.py.
-3. Delete the recipe files.
+4. Delete the recipe files.